A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: The fibration of differential relations

-The diagram on the left lies above the one on the right through the bifibration $\fibq$.
-Then the arrow $\pick[\beta]{\alpha}$ is above $\beta$ and is is well-defined and uniquely determined thanks to the universal prperty of the cocartesian arrow $\coliftar{\projar{K}{\dX}}{A}$.
-The operator $\pick{\blank}$ has the following key property.
+Therefore, the diagram on the left lies above the one on the right through the bifibration $\fibq$ and the arrow $\pick[\beta]{\alpha}$ is well-defined and uniquely determined thanks to the universal property of the cocartesian arrow $\coliftar{\projar{K}{\dX}}{A}$.
+In the following, to lighten the notation, we omit the superscript of $\pick[\beta]{\alpha}$ when it is clear from the context.